-Intersecting textual, visual and musical cultures, Francesco actively contributes to academia, cultural heritage institutions, as well as live and electronic media, in Europe, Israel and the United States.
-A former lecturer at the University of Milan and at the University of California at Santa Cruz, he is frequently invited to lecture at academic institutions worldwide, publishes on topics ranging from music to philosophy, film and literature, and curates exhibitions and digital programs.
+Intersecting textual, visual and musical cultures, Dr. Spagnolo actively contributes to academic and cultural heritage institutions, as well as live and electronic media, in Europe, Israel, and the United States.
+He is frequently invited to present at academic institutions worldwide, publishes on topics ranging from music to philosophy, film, and literature, and curates exhibitions and digital programs.

 - PhD, The Hebrew University of Jerusalem, 2007